Beyond Autocomplete: Designing CopilotLens Towards Transparent and Explainable AI Coding Agents: Related Work

 \section{Related Work}

+Developers have long grappled with the cognitive challenges of understanding large and complex software systems.
+To manage this, they have historically relied on a variety of strategies to build and maintain a mental model of the code.
+Foundational techniques include comprehensive software documentation \cite{402076, 10.1145/1134285.1134355}, visual notations like UML to make system architecture tangible \cite{proceedings2021074013}, abstraction to hide implementation details \cite{385970}, and program slicing to isolate relevant code \cite{10.5555/869354}.
+While effective, these traditional methods were designed to help humans comprehend \emph{existing}, \emph{human-written} codebases.
+The rise of AI-powered assistants has fundamentally altered this landscape, introducing a new kind of comprehension gap that these static methods are ill-equipped to address.

-Large language model (LLM)-powered code assistants have rapidly transformed productivity gains for developers at every skill level \cite{weber2024, mozannar2024}.
+LLM-powered code assistants have rapidly transformed productivity gains for developers at every skill level \cite{weber2024, mozannar2024}.
 Yet this productivity surge comes with a significant trade-off: opacity.
-Current LLM code assistants contributing code solutions without revealing the reasoning behind them \cite{husein2024, ferdowsi2024}.
+Current LLM code assistants contribute code solutions without revealing the reasoning behind them \cite{husein2024, ferdowsi2024}.
+This creates a new, active comprehension challenge: one not about understanding a static artifact, but about understanding the inscrutable \emph{reasoning process} of an AI agent as it generates ever more complex programs.
 As a result, users often engage with these systems as ``black boxes'' and settle for a ``good-enough'' understanding \cite{oldenburg2025}.
 This dynamic obstructs the formation of accurate mental models, discourages critical evaluation, and promotes uncalibrated trust \cite{lee2025criticalthinking, wang2024}.

 Opacity introduces not only usability friction and trust concerns but also deeper cognitive burdens.
 Developers must often reverse-engineer the AI's intent post hoc, expending cognitive effort to infer why certain completions were offered \cite{Weisz2021, weisz2025, brown2024}.
 This cognitive overhead is particularly challenging for novices, who may lack sufficient domain expertise to recognize subtle errors or inappropriate suggestions \cite{kumar2024,viktoria2025, Kazemitabaar2024}.
-Over-reliance becomes common—and sometimes even conscious—among users \cite{prather2023}, as they can either blindly accept AI output or unknowingly propagate flawed code.
+Over-reliance becomes common—and sometimes even conscious, among users \cite{james2023weird}, as they can either blindly accept AI output or unknowingly propagate flawed code.